edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 04.md

 This creates our first 6 point cubic NURBS, a ControlPoly6 of type ControlPoly6_FilletBezier.
 Once again, ControlPoly6 objects *can* be used to model directly, but they exist *for the purpose* of joining cubic bezier segment.
 The extra points on a ControlPoly6 give it flexibility, but also make it easy to make absolutely awfully ugly curves.

 In the long term, the plan for this library is to introduce higher degree Bezier for main design flexibility (5 point Bezier is quartic, 6 points is quintic, etc), and to keep the NURBS *in the corners*, so to speak.
-Bezier curves have some *self smoothing* properties that keep it from kinking in the middle unexpectedly.
+Bezier curves have some *self smoothing* properties that keep them from kinking in the middle unexpectedly.
+A general NURBS can be very rough *within its own borders*.

 * Set the poly color to light blue
 * set the poly point color to dark blue, size 4.0